zeroknowledgediscovery/emergenet/README.md

 ├── emergenet : files for Emergenet package
-├── examples : examples using the Emergenet package ├── paper_data_v2 : results for current version of the paper ├── paper_data : results for older versions of the paper, not used in current version ├── paper_data_old : results for older versions of the paper, not used in current version └── tex : contains LaTeX and PDF files for paper
+├── examples : examples using the Emergenet package ├── paper_data_v2 : results for current version of the paper ├── paper_data_v1 : results for older versions of the paper, not used in current version ├── paper_data_v0 : results for older versions of the paper, not used in current version └── tex : contains LaTeX and PDF files for paper
 ```